 Track separately from dues: Special assessment payments should be tracked separately from regular dues in your financial records.
 This makes reporting cleaner and prevents allocation errors.

 Every special assessment reveals a gap in the reserve funding strategy.
-After the dust settles on the current crisis, the board should conduct a reserve study and update the ongoing reserve contribution to prevent the same situation from recurring.
+After the dust settles on the current crisis, the board should conduct a reserve study, develop a reserve fund plan, and update the ongoing reserve contribution to prevent the same situation from recurring.

 A properly funded reserve means: